ClaudiorsJr/ClaudiorsJr/README.md

 <h1 align="center">Hi 👋, I'm Claudio Jr.</h1>
 <h3 align="center">A passionate Data Analyst and Data Scientist from Brazil</h3>

-- 🔭 I’m currently working on [Loan Default Project](https://www.kaggle.com/datasets/yasserh/loan-default-dataset/data)

-- 🌱 I’m currently learning **Python and Machine Learning**
+- 🌱 I’m currently working with **Python for data analysis, SQL, AI, and automations with N8N**

 - 👯 I’m looking to collaborate on **Data Science and Data Analysis projects**